peeje17/Sesame-Street---Childrens-learning/README.md

 The next OLS regression I have clustered the standard errors according to location.
 This means that the multicollinearity that occurs within the groups is taken into account for the location of the variable, so that the model can assume a dependent relationship between the groups.
 However, it is worth mentioning that clustered standard errors is more reliable when having a large dataset, and the dataset I am using only has 240 observations.

-For the regular varible I find no meaningfull results, but the interaction between the encorugement variable and the site variable now shows siginificant results.
+For the regular varible I find no meaningfull results (not shown), but the interaction between the encorugement variable and the site variable now shows siginificant results.

 <div align="center">
   <img src="https://github.com/peeje17/Sesame-Street---Childrens-learning/blob/main/view_enc_cluster.png" alt="Figure 1" width="WIDTH" height="HEIGHT">